Hint at an axion-like particle from the redshift dependence of blazar spectra: CONVENTIONAL PROPAGATION IN EXTRAGALACTIC SPACE

 We proceed by performing a statistical analysis of all values of $\Gamma_{\rm em}^{\rm CP} (z)$ as a function of $z$.
 Specifically, we use the least square method and try to fit the data with one parameter (horizontal straight line), two parameters (first-order polynomial), and three parameters (second-order polynomial).
-In order to test the statistical significance of the fits we evaluate the corresponding $\chi^2_{\rm red}$.
-The values of the $\chi^2_{\rm red}$ obtained for the three fits are $\chi^2_{\rm red} = 2.35$, $\chi^2_{\rm red} = 1.83$ and $\chi^2_{\rm red} = 1.87$, respectively.
-Thus, data appear to be best-fitted by the first-order polynomial
+In order to test the statistical significance of the fits we evaluate the corresponding $\chi^2_{\rm red, CP}$.
+The values of the $\chi^2_{\rm red, CP}$ obtained for the three fits are $2.37$ (one parameter), $1.49$ (two parameters) and $1.46$ (three parameters).
+Thus, data appear to be best-fitted by the second-order polynomial

-The of $\{\Gamma_{\rm em}^{\rm CP} \}$ distribution as a function of $z$ and the associated best-fit straight regression line as defined by the last equation are plotted in Fig.~\ref{fig2R.pdf}.
+The best-fit regression line given by Eq. (\ref{a631}) turns out to be a concave parabola shown in Fig.~\ref{fig2b}.